Dance

+Theatrical and participatory dance

 Theatrical dance, also called performance or concert dance, is intended primarily as a spectacle, usually a performance upon a stage by virtuoso dancers.
-It often tells a story, perhaps using mime, costume and scenery, or else it may interpret the musical accompaniment, which is often specially composed and performed in a theatre setting but it is not a requirement.
-Examples are western ballet and modern dance, Classical Indian dance such as Bharatanatyam and Chinese and Japanese song and dance dramas such as dragon dance.
+It often tells a story, potentially using mime, costume and scenery, or it may interpret the musical accompaniment, which is often specially composed and performed in a theatre setting but it is not a requirement.
+Examples are Western ballet and modern dance, Classical Indian dance such as Bharatanatyam, and Chinese and Japanese song and dance dramas, such as the dragon dance.
 Most classical forms are centred upon dance alone, but performance dance may also appear in opera and other forms of musical theatre.

-Participatory dance, on the other hand, whether it be a folk dance, a social dance, a group dance such as a line, circle, chain or square dance, or a partner dance such as is common in Western ballroom dancing, is undertaken primarily for a common purpose, such as social interaction or exercise, or building flexibility of participants rather than to serve any benefit to onlookers.
+Participatory dance, whether it be a folk dance, a social dance, a group dance such as a line, circle, chain or square dance, or a partner dance, such as in Western ballroom dancing, is undertaken primarily for a common purpose, such as social interaction or exercise, or building flexibility of participants rather than to serve any benefit to onlookers.
 Such dance seldom has any narrative.
 A group dance and a corps de ballet, a social partner dance and a pas de deux, differ profoundly.
-Even a solo dance may be undertaken solely for the satisfaction of the dancer.
+Even a solo dance or interpretive dance may be undertaken solely for the satisfaction of the dancer.
 Participatory dancers often all employ the same movements and steps but, for example, in the rave culture of electronic dance music, vast crowds may engage in free dance, uncoordinated with those around them.
-On the other hand, some cultures lay down strict rules as to the particular dances in which, for example, men, women, and children may or must participate.
+On the other hand, some cultures lay down strict rules as to the particular dances people may or must participate.